-Peter was born in Springfield, Massachusetts and graduated from the College of the Holy Cross.
-As one of the country’s first Robert F. Kennedy Fellows, he fought housing discrimination in Chicago and went on to earn a law degree from the University of California, Berkeley.
-He settled in Vermont’s Upper Valley and worked as a public defender before founding a small law practice.
-He was first elected to the Vermont Senate in 1980 and later was selected by his colleagues to lead the chamber, becoming the first Democrat in Vermont history to hold the position of Senate President Pro Tempore.
+Peter was born in Springfield, Massachusetts in 1947.
+He graduated from the College of the Holy Cross in 1969.
+After working for a year in Chicago fighting housing discrimination as one of the first Robert F. Kennedy Fellows, he enrolled in law school at the University of California, Berkeley and graduated in 1973.

+After law school, he settled in White River Junction, Vermont where he worked as a public defender before founding a small law practice.
+He was first elected to represent Windsor County in the Vermont Senate in 1980.
+In 1985, he was unanimously elected by his colleagues to lead the chamber, becoming the first Democrat in Vermont history to hold the position of President Pro Tempore.

 In 2006, Peter was elected to Vermont’s only seat in the U.S. House of Representatives.
 His campaign gained nationwide attention for being the only contested congressional race in the country where both candidates refused to air negative ads.